 Guide to Living in Tung Chung on Lantau Island, Hong Kong

-Why Tung Chung on Lantau Island, Hong Kong Is a Great Place to Live
+Why Tung Chung on Hong Kong's Lantau Island Is a Great Place to Live

 Hong Kong is a wonderful and vibrant place to live.
-With its mix of Chinese and English influences and its position as a gateway to mainland China, Hong Kong is a unique and exciting city.
-Deciding where to live is always a difficult and important decision.
-Tung Chung, which is on Lantau Island, is a popular place to live with Westerners.
+With its mix of Chinese and English influences and its position as a gateway to mainland China, it is a unique and exciting city.
+But deciding where to live is always a difficult and important decision.
+Among Westerners, Tung Chung (which is on Lantau Island) is a popular place to live.